These delicately detailed sage leaf stud earrings gracefully adorn your ears, and their low profile makes them a perfect option for everyday wear.

-Ear posts are sterling silver, completely nickel free to help minimize allergies and irritation in sensitive ears.
+Both the sterling silver and the bronze options have sterling silver ear posts, completely nickel free to help minimize allergies and irritation in sensitive ears.

 Your purchase will arrive ready to give (either to someone special or to treat yourself!) in a small jewelry gift box.
 Having this sent as a gift to someone directly and need us to include a small note?
 Drop us a line, we’ll be more than happy to help you make this special for your recipient!